zevenrodriguez/CIM440-640/week6/readme.md

 * Watch [Working with Random numbers](https://vimeo.com/235370502)
 * [Read this article](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/)
-* Modify the quiz or text adventure example
+* Modify the quiz or text adventure example, Due Oct 4th and 5th
  * If you choose the quiz, modify the sketch and add 2 more questions and answers.
  * If you choose the text adventure, Add 2 directions and 2 consequences.
  * 2 Points for each modification.